Illuminator-team/Illuminator/_sources/developer/developer-docstrings.md.txt

 # Custom Model Development

 The Illuminator supports and endorses the creation of custom models for your simulation needs.
-Templates for these models are provided in TODO LINK.
 Model creation can be done with basic prior programming knowledge and a basic understanding of inheritance and object oriented programming.

 All new models must satisfy the below criteria, this is to ensure a smooth integration and contribution to the Illuminator.
 Any model created & submitted must fulfill the following conventions to be added to the Illuminator package.